python/cpython/Doc/library/abc.rst

    A decorator indicating abstract methods.

-   Using this decorator requires that the metaclass is :class:`ABCMeta` or derived from it.
-A class that has a metaclass derived from :class:`ABCMeta` cannot be instantiated unless all of its abstract methods are overridden.
+   Using this decorator requires that the class's metaclass is :class:`ABCMeta` or is derived from it.
+   A class that has a metaclass derived from :class:`ABCMeta` cannot be instantiated unless all of its abstract methods and properties are overridden.
    The abstract methods can be called using any of the the normal 'super' call mechanisms.